Viitorul: Clash with the PNȚ

-During 1928, a National Peasants' Party (PNȚ), unifying both of the PNL's rivals, emerged as the leading opposition group, and also as a critic of the regency formed around King Michael.
+During 1928, a National Peasants' Party (PNȚ), unifying both of the PNL's main rivals, emerged as the leading opposition group, and also as a critic of the regency formed around King Michael.
 As noted by historian Constantin I. Stan, Viitorul initially tried to present the merger as one in which the PNR had surrendered to the Peasantists; it also deplored their shared platform as prolonging the "politics of negation that has already greatly harmed the effort to organize and consolidate our newly unified Romanian state."
-The opposition movement was immediately backed by a cross-section of the press, variously including Adevărul, Curentul, Cuvântul, and Dimineața dailies.
-Viitorul responded with topical articles claiming to expose rival journalists, from Constantin Graur and Emanoil Socor to Pamfil Șeicaru, as treasonous figures—also claiming that the more left-wing members of this alliance were being subsidized by the Soviets.
+The opposition movement was immediately backed by a cross-section of the press, variously including Cuvântul, Adevărul, Curentul, and Dimineața dailies.
+Viitorul responded with topical articles claiming to expose rival journalists, from Șeicaru to Constantin Graur and Emanoil Socor, as treasonous figures—also alleging that the more left-wing members of this alliance were being subsidized by the Soviets.
 Ahead of its victory in the general elections in December 1928, the new group held various rallies which illustrated its contempt for the Brătianu family and its political system (which the PNȚ regarded as undemocratic).
 These events were also covered in detail by Viitorul, which recorded samples from its enemies' speeches, and mocked their political "naivete"; it also expressed worry about the "anarchic" nature of PNȚ messaging, and described the gatherings as carnival-like.